Professor Lyndsey Nickels

 DSc FASSA FAA FBA

 Professor Max Coltheart is the Director of the Macquarie Centre for Cognitive Science.
 He is a cognitive scientist with interests in cognitive neuropsychology and cognitive neuropsychiatry, and is a researcher of international renown in the field of reading and reading difficulties.
 In addition to his role as Professor of Psychology and Director of the Macquarie Centre for Cognitive Science, he also holds the James Packer Chair of Educational Research and is Academic Director of the Children’s Hospital Education Research Institute (CHERI) at the Children’s Hospital at Westmead, Sydney.
 He has served as President of both SPELD in NSW and of the national organization, and is one of only two Australians to have been elected a Fellow of both the Academy of Sciences in Australia and the Academy of Social Sciences in Australia.
 He was awarded the CSIRO Eureka Prize for leadership in Australian science in 2007.
 He is the author of 13 books and of over 240 journal articles and book chapters, and was the co-author, with Margot Prior, of the paper Learning to Read in Australia, commissioned and published by the Academy of Social Sciences as the sixth in a series of policy papers designed to encourage public debate on issues of national concern.
 He has been active in promoting the interests of students with dyslexia and related reading difficulties and has been a long time critic of ineffective teaching methods that fail to take account of the research evidence relating to how children learn to read.
 He was one of the 26 academics whose open letter to the then Minister of Education, Dr Brendon Nelson, led to the National Inquiry into the Teaching of Literacy.
 Max Coltheart is the recipient of the LDA Mona Tobias Award for 2007.
+He is currently chairing a working party set up by Mr Bill Shorten, Parliamentary Secretary for Disabilities and Children's Services, which will make recommendations to Mr Shorten about what actions the Federal government should be taking to assist people with dyslexia.

 Dr Craig Wright